atomist-skills/lein-m2-deploy-skill/README.md

     repository for deployments is over-ridden.

-If the deployment is successful, this skill also tracks the new maven artifact, and it's relationship to a the Commit, in the Atomist graph.
+If the deployment is successful, this skill also tracks the new maven artifact, and its relationship to a Commit, in the Atomist graph.
 Other skills can watch for this new artifact and choose to automatically update their own dependencies.

 This skill also allows users to restrict its action to a filter set of repositories in a GitHub organization; however, the skill is design to automate